gebib/Spring-boot-Java-RESTful-API/README.md

-# Java Spring-boot RESTfull API
+# Java Spring-boot RESTful API
 This is a spring boot RESTfull API that uses MySQL database for storage.